Numerology: Alphanumeric systems

 There are various numerology systems which assign numerical value to the letters of an alphabet.
 Examples include the Abjad numerals in Arabic, Hebrew numerals, Armenian numerals, and Greek numerals.
 The practice within Jewish tradition of assigning mystical meaning to words based on their numerical values, and on connections between words of equal value, is known as gematria.

-Latin alphabet systems

-There are various systems of numerology that use the Latin alphabet.
-Different methods of interpretation exist, including Chaldean, Pythagorean, Hebraic, Helyn Hitchcock's method, Phonetic, Japanese, Arabic and Indian.
+The Mandaean number alphasyllabary is also used for numerology (Mandaic: gmaṭ aria).
+The Book of the Zodiac is an important Mandaean text on numerology.

 Pythagorean method

-In the so-called 'Pythagorean' method (which uses a kind of place-value for number-letter attributions, as does the ancient Hebrew and Greek systems), the letters of the modern Latin alphabet are assigned numerical values 1 through 9.
+In the Pythagorean method (which uses a kind of place-value for number-letter attributions, as does the ancient Hebrew and Greek systems), the letters of the modern Latin alphabet are assigned numerical values 1 through 9.

-Chaldean method

-A lesser known method, more popular in the nineteenth and early twentieth century, is the so-called 'Chaldean' method; in this context, "Chaldean" is an old-fashioned name for the Aramaic languages.
-In the Chaldean method number 9 is not used in the calculations, at least in practice.
-It is left out because it is thought to be divine and sacred, and therefore unassignable.

-This method is radically different from the Pythagorean (as well as both the ancient Greek and Hebrew systems) as letters are assigned values based on equating Latin letters with letters of the Hebrew alphabet in accordance with sound equivalents (then number associations being derived via its gematria) rather than applying the ancient system of place-value used by the Hebrew and Greek gematria (although 'place-value' is almost universally interpreted in the ancient world according to units, tens and hundreds, which nonetheless have the same digital root as place value); in consequence of this there are several slightly different versions, there being disagreements over some of the letter-sound equivalents (it doesn't help matters that the Hebrew alphabet has only twenty-two letters whilst the modern English alphabet has twenty-six).

 Agrippan method

 Heinrich Cornelius Agrippa applied the concept of arithmancy to the classical Latin alphabet in the 16th century in Three Books of Occult Philosophy.
 He mapped the letters as follows (in accordance with the Latin alphabet's place-value at that time):

 Note that the letters U, J, and W were not commonly considered part of the Latin alphabet at the time.